marcusbecker/NodeThunder/README.md

 Easy way to use a node JCR as Java Object.

+To learn:
+See wiki.

 To view source:
 Import the project as Maven project.

 To use:
-Just copy the jar file from dist.
+Just copy the jar file from dist folder.